Join Here | Log In

 Within the brain, the choroid plexus region produces the most klotho protein.
 The choroid plexus is the area in the brain ventricles that produces cerebrospinal fluid, which is vital for removing metabolic waste and other toxins from the brain.
 Researchers have found that within the choroid plexus, klotho helps suppress brain inflammation by modulating vitamin D activation.[ref]

-The latest research on how Klotho Variants affect Alzheimer’s:
+The latest research on how Klotho gene variants affect Alzheimer’s:

-I will try to explain the recent study in the Journal of the American Medical Association (JAMA) more thoroughly.[ref]
+Here’s what the study by Belloy, et. al. in the Journal of the American Medical Association (JAMA) found:[ref]

 The 24,000+ study participants were 60 years of age or older and Caucasian.
 Researchers looked at both APOE status and KLOTHO variants to see if there was an interaction with the risk of Alzheimer’s.
 The researchers used both population data, measures of amyloid-beta 42 in the cerebrospinal fluid, and brain imaging in the study.
 The study participants were grouped by APOE type (E4 allele carriers and non-E4 carriers) and evaluated across three age ranges (age 60+, age 60-80, and age 80+)